Pratham16112002/Markdown-notes/Development/Typescript.md

 const e1: ElevatedEmployee = {
   name: "Pratham",
-  priveleges: ["can do anything", "can do 7 pull ups"],
+  privileges: ["can do anything", "can do 7 pull ups"],
   startDate: new Date(),
 };
 ```